Training a fully connected multi-layered neural network on corrected data

 plot!(y_pred)

-Let's check the relationship between the obtained values using Pearson correlation, thus assessing the accuracy of the obtained model:
+Let's check the relationship of the obtained values using the Pearson correlation, thus evaluating the accuracy of the obtained model.:

 corr_T = cor(y_pred,real_data[1:261,2])

-Pearson's correlation coefficient can take values from -1 to 1, where 0 will mean no relationship between the variables, and -1 and 1 - close relationship (inverse and direct dependence respectively).
+The Pearson correlation coefficient can take values from -1 to 1, where 0 means there is no relationship between the variables, and -1 and 1 mean a close relationship (inverse and direct relationship, respectively).

 Conclusions:

-The model was trained and showed a fairly high, but not perfect convergence of predicted values to real data.
-To improve the quality of prediction, the neural network can be modified by changing the architecture of layers and increasing the training sample.
+The model was trained and showed a fairly high, but not perfect convergence of the predicted values with the real data.
+To improve the quality of the forecast, the neural network can be modified by changing the architecture of the layers and increasing the training sample.